ICanBoogie/HTTP/README.md

 ## Dispatcher

-Requests are handled using a [Dispatcher][] instance, but dispite the many features of the dispatcher, it is incapable of resolving the request into a response by itself, instead it relies on dispatcher plugins and events.
+Requests are handled using a [Dispatcher][] instance, but despite the many features of the dispatcher, it is incapable of resolving the request into a response by itself, instead it relies on dispatcher plugins and events.